Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_targets.rst

 Analysis
 --------

-In eHive, a job can create another job via a Dataflow event by wiring the branch to another analysis.
+In eHive, a Job can create another Job via a Dataflow event by wiring the branch to another Analysis.

-Dataflow to one analysis
+Dataflow to one Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This is what we have used in the Dataflow document.
-Simply name the target analysis after the ``=>``.
+To direct dataflow events to seed a Job for another Analysis, simply name the target Analysis after the ``=>``.

 .. hive_diagram::